|Best Foot Massager||Cloud Massage Shiatsu Foot Massager Machine||Check Price||

 The best way to tell how often to use your massagers is to go with how you feel.
 However, it also depends on how you use your massager.
 If you are using a massage gun, for example, you can use a more gentle setting to warm up your muscles daily and increase blood and lymphatic flow.
 If you are using an intense setting to work deep tissue, you will probably want to use this less often.

-When it comes to massage chairs, though, the recommendation is typically to use it around 3 to 4 times per week.
+When it comes to massage chairs, though, the recommendation is typically to use them around three to four times per week.

 Q: Does vibration help inflammation?

-A: Yes!
-Studies show that vibration can reduce whole body inflammation!
+Yes!
+Studies show that vibration can reduce whole-body inflammation!

 Q: How much should I spend on a massage gun?